swcarpentry/shell-novice/episodes/02-filedir.md

 > ## Unsupported command-line options
 > If you try to use an option (flag) that is not supported, `ls` and other programs
-> will usually print an error message similar to this:
+> will usually print an error message similar to:
 >
 > ~~~
 > $ ls -j